 1. ggplot() is the base function where you specify your dataset using the data = <DATA> argument.

-2. You then need to build on this base by using the plus operator + and <GEOM_FUNCTION>() where <GEOM_FUNCTION>() is a unique function indicating the type of graph you want to plot.
-Each unique function has its unique set of mapping arguments which you specify using the mapping = aes() argument.
+2. You then need to build on this base by using the plus operator + and <GEOM_FUNCTION>() where <GEOM_FUNCTION>() is a unique geom function indicating the type of graph you want to plot.
+Each unique function has its unique set of arguments which you specify using the aes() argument. aes() stands for aesthetics - things we can see.
+Within aes() you specify the variables you need to plot in the given geom() or graph, typically based on what is plotted on the x = and y = axes.
 Charts and graphs have an x-axis, y-axis, or both.
 Check this ggplot cheat sheet for all possible geoms.

 3. <OPTIONS>() are a set of functions you can specify to change the look of the graph, for example relabeling the axes or adding a title.